DragonSenses/complete-ecommerce-store/README.md

 After creating a new store we can start going through the billboards, categories, colors, products and sizes.

+**Note: make sure to completely fill out a product creation form, which includes adding an image.**

 **10. Add your API routes from admin to the front-end, ecommerce-store**

 First thing, create an `.env` file under `/ecommerce-store` folder: